 What rights do I have?

-FERPA maintains the privacy of your student records.
+FERPA maintains the privacy of student records.
 It gives students the right to:

-If HACC chooses not to amend the requested record, we will contact you.
-We will explain your right to a hearing.
-If a student chooses to request a hearing, the Registrar will appoint a committee.
-The committee includes one administrator, one faculty member and a member of the Student Affairs staff.
-The committee will hold a hearing with you and discuss your requested amendment.
+If HACC chooses not to amend the record, the student has the right to appeal via a hearing.
+If a student requests a hearing, the Registrar will appoint a committee.
+The committee includes one administrator, one faculty member and one student affairs staff member.
+The committee will hold a hearing with the student and discuss the requested amendment.

 The committee must:

-- Schedule the hearing within 45 days of the student's request
+- schedule the hearing within 45 days of the request

-HACC does not promote the release of directory information.
-However, FERPA regulations permit the release of directory information without written consent.
-FERPA does not consider directory information to be harmful or invasive.
+Directory information HACC does not promote the release of directory information.
+However, FERPA allows the release of directory information, without written consent, and does not consider it to be harmful or invasive to privacy.

 - Student name, address and telephone listing